eli64s/Django-Social-Media-App/README.md

 # Django-Social-Media-App
-A social media web-application built with Django (work in progress).
-The primary purpose of this application was to deepen my understanding in how user-based applications work in areas like registration, account login and logout, adding and removing friends, and much more.
+I am developing a social media web-application with Django to deepen my understanding in the functionality of user-based applications in areas like registration, account login/logout, adding/removing friends, middleware, and much more.

 I will update the README.md file as this project progresses, but in the mean time I attached a photo of the app's homepage.
-As you can see, the user has the ability to post a status in their feed, add other users, and view their friends list.
+As you can see, the user can post a status to their timeline, add and remove users, and view their friends list.

 ![HomePageImage](https://github.com/eli64s/Django-Social-Media-App/blob/master/%5BIMAGES%5Dsocial_app_hompage.PNG)